 Continue on to Tavira the largest town in the Algarve’s east and you’ll find the closest beaches are more like sandbars.
 For this post, I’m going to focus on the section with those dramatic cliffs that are comprised of layers of different types of rocks deposited over tens of millions of years.

-I’m getting sedimentary over you
+I’m getting sedimentary over you.

 Those of you who have read the “time before humans” posts in my Olympic cities series should have a reasonable basis for the terminology you’ll encounter herein.
 For those who haven’t, I’ll warn you in advance that I’m not going to define terms unless they’re new.

-About 100 million years ago (MYA), continental Europe
+About 100 million years ago (M Y A), continental Europe looked nothing like it does today.

-looked nothing like it does today.
 Iberia was essentially an island that hadn’t yet fused with the mainland and the part of the peninsula that would become Portugal had a nearly east-west orientation versus its current north-south alignment.
 (It’s marked above by the number four.)
 As Iberia approached the other segments of Europe, it rotated counter clockwise opening space for the Atlantic Ocean to flow into the Mediterranean and creating greater separation between it and both North America and Africa.
-Even though they hadn’t yet joined, by the late Cretaceous some 70 MYA, events in other parts of Europe – that I’ll return to below – would impact the geology of Iberia.
+Even though they hadn’t yet joined, by the late Cretaceous some 70 M Y A, events in other parts of Europe – that I’ll return to below – would impact the geology of Iberia.

-If we had an orbital view of Earth from the late Miocene Epoch (about 5MYA), the southwestern corner of Europe would now look reasonably familiar.
+If we had an orbital view of Earth from the late Miocene Epoch (about 5M Y A), the southwestern corner of Europe would now look reasonably familiar.
 It required a combination of tectonic movement and volcanism over that 95 million year period beginning with the first map above in the Upper Cretaceous to create Portugal’s dramatic southern coast – the area geologists would call the Algarve Basin.

-(From researchgate.net uploaded by Jose Tomas Oliveira)
+[Illustrative map from Researchgate uploaded by Jose Tomas Oliveira.]

 Let’s first take a WABAC ride to the early Jurassic when a particularly active period of volcanism associated with the Central Atlantic Magmatic Province (CAMP) laid magma rocks over the existing upper Triassic strata.
 This activity was followed by a substantial period of marine carbonite sedimentation.
 The dominant lithofacies from this time are shallow water limestones and marls that sank slowly through the ocean water.
-(Lithofacies are a mappable subdivision of a volume of rock of identifiable origin defined by distinctive, easily mapped, and recognizable petrographic or lithologic characteristics that can be distinguished by its facies or its lithology [stratigraphic unit].
-This is the texture, mineralogy, grain size, and the depositional environment that produced it.)
+(Lithofacies are a mappable subdivision of a volume of rock of identifiable origin defined by distinctive, easily mapped, and recognizable petrographic or lithologic characteristics that can be distinguished by its facies or its lithology {stratigraphic unit.} This is the texture, mineralogy, grain size, and the depositional environment that produced it.)

 Moving forward from the Jurassic into the early Cretaceous, we begin to see a mix of clastic (mudstone and sandstone – deposited fragments of eroded rocks and minerals) and carbonate deposition both inland and in the coastal areas.
 Everything looks to be progressing in a direct temporal line as we watch this orderly sequential deposition and layering of rocks.
 But then there’s a gap.
 About 65 or 70 million years ago, sedimentation seems to have stopped.
 No matter how closely we look, late Cretaceous rock strata are absent from the Algarve Basin.